How to Properly Paint Kitchen Cabinets

-We recently completed this project at our shore house, unfortunately, I didn’t take dedicated before and after photos with the intent of using them in a blog post, so we don’t have exact side by sides, but we do have before and after pictures of the kitchen taken for our own purposes.
-The first picture on the left is the before and the middle is after the cabinets were painted.
+We recently completed this project at our shore house, unfortunately, I didn’t take dedicated before and after photos with the intent of using them in a blog post, so we don’t have exact side by sides, but we do have before and after pictures of the kitchen taken for other purposes.
+The first picture on the left is the before and the middle is the base cabinets after the cabinets were painted.
 The picture on the right was taken after I decided to add some trim and paint to the upper soffit, using an old decorator’s trick to fool the eye, giving the appearance that the cabinets go all the way to the ceiling, which is a more contemporary finish.

 Remove and Label Your Doors and Drawer fronts!

+Pro tip on how to paint kitchen cabinets!
 Before you remove your doors, make sure you label them in a way that you will be able to easily identify exactly which cabinet position they came from.
 We numbered the doors using painters tape, placing the label in the hinge bore after the adjustable hardware was removed.
 This simple step will make re-installing them much easier and save time.
 It may be tempting to think you’ll be able to put them back where they go by matching the size of the door with the size of the base cabinet, but in a typical kitchen there are 30, 40 or 50+ doors and drawer fronts of varying sizes, this can be much more problematic than it may seem.

 Label Hardware and Hardware locations (Optional).